 Standalone apps

 Standalone apps that launch outside the EHR do not have any EHR context at the outset.
 These apps must explicitly request EHR context.
-The EHR SHOULD provide the requested context if requested by the following scopes, unless otherwise noted:
+The EHR SHOULD provide the requested context if requested by the following scopes, unless otherwise noted.

-Requesting context with scopes